scala-blitz/scala-blitz.github.com/home/download.md

 ## Direct download

-The latest Parallel Collections 2.0 release is **Parallel Collections 2.0.0-M1** for Scala 2.10.2.
+The latest ScalaBlitz release is **ScalaBlitz.0-M1** for Scala 2.10.2.

 ## Maven repository

-Parallel Collections 2.0 are available for download from [Sonatype](https://oss.sonatype.org/index.html)!
+ScalaBlitz are available for download from [Sonatype](https://oss.sonatype.org/index.html)!

     <dependency>
       <groupId>todo</groupId>